EqualExperts/secure-delivery-playbook/practices.md

 Wherever possible, avoid the need to manage secrets directly and use native platform features that handle this on your behalf.
 For example, cloud providers offer identity and access management features, such as AWS IAM and GCP Cloud Identity and Access Management, that enable workloads to be authorised while automatically handling key/credential rotation, auditing, etc.

 Within the pipeline, all secrets should be stored and managed securely, ideally using a [secrets management system]().
-Where it’s not possible to use a central secrets management system, it’s important to understand what controls are provided by the pipeline tools and their limitations.
+Where it's not possible to use a central secrets management system, it's important to understand what controls are provided by the pipeline tools and their limitations.

 The principle of least privilege should be applied for secrets \(e.g. read only access to source control\).
 This includes using unique credentials for the build pipeline, so that it can be traced back if suspicious activity is detected.